Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Conclusions

 where we have used the smoothness of the objectives.
-Using Lemma \ref{Lem_tech_client_diver} to bound the second last term and letting the stepsize satisfy \eqref{Eq_step_tracking_err}, we complete the proof. \end{proof}
+Using Lemma~\ref{Lem_tech_client_diver} to bound the second last term and letting the stepsize satisfy \eqref{Eq_step_tracking_err}, we complete the proof. \end{proof}

-From the above lemma, it can be found that there is an interdependence between the consensus error and the GT error.
-To break the coupling between these two errors, we need the following lemmas.
-For convenience, we set the initial consensus error to zero, i.e., $x_{i,0}=x_0 \in \mathbb{R} ^p, i\in \left[ n \right]$.
+From Lemmas~\ref{Lem_cons_err} and \ref{Lem_tra_err}, it can be found that there is an interdependence between the consensus error and the GT error.
+To decouple these two errors, we introduce Lemmas~\ref{Lem_cons_err_sum_FlexGT} and \ref{Lem_trac_err_sum_FlexGT}, which bound the accumulated consensus and gradient tracking errors, respectively.
+For convenience, we initialize the consensus error to zero, i.e., $x_{i,0}=x_0 \in \mathbb{R} ^p, i\in \left[ n \right]$.